Bogotá Travel Guide

 At Totto, you’ll find backpacks, suitcases, bags and other handy travel items.
 You’ll see the store as you walk toward the national departure hall.

-2. Get free yellow fever shot
+2. Get a free yellow fever shot

 You can get the shot at hospital de Fontibón, next to the international departure hall.
-Keep in mind, though, that you must get a yellow fever shot at least 10 days before arriving in a high-risk area.
+Keep in mind though, that you must get a yellow fever shot at least 10 days before arriving in a high-risk area.

 3. Have lunch at Crepes & Waffles

 Not just for a crepe or waffle, but also for a soup, salad or ice cream sundae.
 You’ll find the restaurant next to the international departure hall.
-There is a smaller affair in the national departure hall.
+There is a smaller restaurant in the national departure hall.

-4. Feast on a hefty burger
+4. Feast on a juicy burger

 5. Buy a box of Arequipe donuts to take home